dereuromark/cakephp-tags/docs/README.md

 Make sure you didn't add any validation like "numeric" here, only "scalar" ideally.
 See the test cases (and fixtures for UUIDs) for details.

+If you would like to tag (at least) one model that uses an UUID as a primary key, you will need to adjust the migration and change the foreign key field `fk_id` from `integer` to `uuid` as well.
+This will work with UUIDs as well as with AIIDs.

 ### Entity Routing
 If you create your own APP Tags controller, you can easily have EntityRouting set up for it:
 ```php